Frequently Asked Questions

 - mono and diglycerides

-All powdered milks we have seen in Aussie supermarkets are good quality products.
+All the powdered milk we have seen in Aussie supermarkets are good quality products.

 A stringy, almost slimy consistency is typical of yoghurt fermented at too low a temperature.

 Yes!
-All of our yoghurt culture work with soy milk, almond milk, and coconut cream.
+All of our yoghurt cultures work with soy milk, almond milk, and coconut cream.

 The addition of a small amount of sugar to act as food for the cultures may be needed depending on the sugar content of the milk, and a thickening agent is needed for almond and coconut yoghurts.

 Can I make yoghurt out of goat’s milk?